romainl/idiomatic-vimrc/README.md

 ---|---|---
 UNIX-like | `$HOME/.vimrc` | `$HOME/.vim/`
 Windows | `$HOME\_vimrc` | `$HOME\vimfiles\`

+Note that Vim doesn't create those files and directories on its own: *you need to create them yourself*.

 Since Vim 7.4 it is possible to keep your lovely `vimrc` INSIDE your `vimfiles`.
 It is really a good idea, if only because it makes it easier to move your config from one machine to another.